 Finding a job in Berlin

-Speaking German is not a prerequisite for many jobs in Berlin, but some knowledge of the local language will certainly be beneficial to new arrivals hoping to pursue a successful career in this city.
+Speaking German is not a prerequisite for many jobs in Berlin, but some knowledge of the local language will certainly be beneficial if you're hoping to pursue a successful career in this city.

-Expats moving to Berlin from outside the EU or newer EU-member states such as Bulgaria or Romania must ensure that they have the necessary work permit for Germany.
-Realistically speaking, without an EU passport or sought-after qualifications, expats are unlikely to find work in Berlin, more so than in any other German city.
+If you're an expat moving to Berlin from outside the EU or newer EU-member states such as Bulgaria or Romania, you must ensure that you have the necessary work permit for Germany.
+Realistically speaking, without an EU passport or sought-after qualifications, you are unlikely to find work in Berlin, more so than in any other German city.

 Work culture in Berlin

 The work culture in Germany's capital is rather conservative.
-Expats will need to understand and incorporate elements of German business culture into their practices if they wish to be successful and make a good impression in the local workplace.
+If you want to be successful and make a good impression in the local workplace, you must understand and incorporate elements of German business culture into your practices.

 Business culture in Berlin and Germany in general is formal and efficiency in the workplace is paramount.
 Time is money – so being punctual is important.
 Once the meeting begins, Germans get straight down to business and there's little room for small talk.

-Punctuality and appearance are important, so expats should dress well and arrive at meetings fully prepared and on time.
+Punctuality and appearance are critical, so you should dress well and arrive at meetings fully prepared and on time.
 It's best to avoid humour, especially at first, as it can be misconstrued.
-One should expect to be asked detailed questions and have facts and figures on hand to back up what is being presented.
+You should expect to be asked detailed questions and have facts and figures on hand to back up what is being presented.

-Although most Germans speak good English, many prefer to speak their own language when it comes to business negotiations.
-Expats who don't speak German should consider hiring a translator for important meetings.
+Although most Germans speak good English, many prefer to speak their language during business negotiations.
+If you don't speak German, you should consider hiring a translator for key meetings.
 Newcomers to Berlin will find that Germans are private and maintain a strict separation between their work and home life, so it will take some time to forge more personal relationships with colleagues.

 Expat Health Insurance